colonelpanic8/okcupyd/docs/setup.rst

     export OKC_PASSWORD='your_password'

-Simply run `source credentials.sh` to set the environment variables and you should be ready to go.
-Note that this approach requires that the environment variables be set before :module:`okcupyd.settings` is imported from anywhere.
+Simply run `source credentials.sh` to set the environment variables and your shell should be properly configured.
+Note that this approach requires that the relevant environment variables be set before :module:`okcupyd.settings` is imported.

 3. Manually override the values in okcupyd/settings.py.
 This method is not recommended because it requires you to find the installation location of the